kimyieun/kimyieun.github.io/_posts/2020-12-21-Visualization-study-chapter-1.md

+---
-# "What's Vis, and Why Do It?"
+title : "What's Vis, and Why Do It?"

+categories :
+    - visualization

+tags :
+    - visualization

+---

-Book : Visualization Analysis and Design - Tamara Munzner
+### Book : Visualization Analysis and Design - Tamara Munzner (Chapter 1)

-## Chapter 1

 ### 1.1 The Big Picture